FlippitAI/unreal-sdk/README.md

 ```
 This will install all the dependencies required by Flippit.

 Then Generate Visual Studio Files:

+**ON WINDOWS:**

 - Close your project if opened
 - Go to your project folder and find the Unreal Engine project file (i.e., project-name.uproject).
-- Right-click on this file and look for an option called "Generate Visual Studio Files" (Windows) or "Open with > UE4EditorServices"(Mac).
+- Right-click on this file and look for an option called "Generate Visual Studio Files" (Windows)
 - A pop-up may appear asking to install missing modules.
 Press yes and wait for the process to complete.
 - The project will open itself automatically.

 ## Requirements
 - Unreal Engine Version: 5.2 +